 Recommended Ground Handler

-In December 2019, Costa Rica’s first-ever GAT exclusively available to international private operations will be opened.
+In December 2019, Costa Rica’s first-ever GAT exclusively available to international private operations opened.
 The new GAT, which operates under the name GAT SJO General Aviation Terminal, is managed by GAT SJO, a consortium composed of Universal Aviation Costa Rica and local partners.

 The GAT is part of a new domestic terminal at MROC, an infrastructure project which includes 15,260 square-feet.
 Some of the features and benefits of the GAT include:

 - Exclusive VIP experience for private operators, including beautiful, comfortable areas at departure and arrivals, to enjoy premium Costa Rican coffee

 - Reduced ground time from plane to car

 - No co-mingling with commercial passengers